Nikon P900 vs Sony A7S II

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The P900 does not feature such a mic input.

-Both the P900 and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the P900 and the A7S II have been discontinued, but can regularly be found used on ebay.
 The P900 was replaced by the Nikon P950, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the P900 and A7S II can be found, respectively, in the Nikon P900 Manual (free pdf) or the online Sony A7S II Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon P900 or the Sony A7S II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.